Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Conclusion

 We established an information-theoretic framework for quantum generalization, demonstrating that limited information leakage controls expected generalization error (Theorem \ref{exp_gen_bound}).
 Going beyond expected error bounds, we derived a bound on generalization error in probability (Theorem \ref{thm:renyi_gen_bound}) via Sandwiched R\'enyi divergence and a complementary lower bound on true loss (Theorem \ref{thm:true_loss_lb}), effectively sandwiching the risk under a newly introduced Classical-Quantum Sub-Gaussianity (Definition \ref{ass_cq_subg}).

 We further established $(\eps, \delta)$-QDP as a sufficient condition for generalization by deriving a mechanism-agnostic stability bound on the Holevo information (Theorem \ref{lemma_Holevo_stability}) with logarithmic sample scaling by employing a grid-covering optimization to rigorously handle approximate privacy.
-Finally, via Information-Theoretic Admissibility (ITA), we demonstrated a fundamental quantum advantage: unlike the classical regime, quantum mechanics permits admissible algorithms that maintain strict privacy against untrusted Data Processors.
+Finally, via Information-Theoretic Admissibility (ITA), we demonstrated a fundamental quantum advantage: unlike the classical regime, quantum mechanics permits admissible algorithms for which nontrivial privacy guarantees remain meaningful against untrusted Data Processors.

 \appendices